zarf-dev/proposals/6-manifest-preview-capability/README.md

 This will not cause any security impacts.
 There is no sensitive data that this will print out that the user does not already have access to.
 This command will be able to print Kubernetes secrets to the console, but given this is expected given that it is printing manifests.

 This command could print Zarf variables with the `sensitive` value set to true.
-The value to these variables can be assigned with user input, config files, and the `default` key in the zarf.yaml.
+These variables can be set using values that a user already has access to: user input, configuration files, or the default key in the zarf.yaml file.
 Given that these commands are expected to be run by a user actively managing a cluster or developing a package and not in an automated system we deem these risks acceptable.

 **QUESTION** Am I making too broad an assumption that this risk is acceptable?